 Clustering decisions can be based on either the connectivity or the geometry of the mesh, or both.
 Because computing and maintaining the connectivity of a large mesh out of core can often be a difficult task in and of itself, perhaps the simplest approach to clustering vertices is based solely on spatial partitioning.
-The main idea behind this technique is to partition the space that the surface is embedded in, i.e., \mathbb{R}^3 , into simple convex 3D regions, and to merge the vertices of the input mesh that fall in the same region.
+The main idea behind this technique is to partition the space that the surface is embedded in, i.e., $\mathbb{R}^3$ , into simple convex 3D regions, and to merge the vertices of the input mesh that fall in the same region.
 Because the mesh geometry is often specified in a Cartesian coordinate system, the most straightforward space partitioning is given by a rectilinear grid (Figure 2).
 Rossignac and Borrel [71] used such a grid to cluster vertices in an in-core algorithm.
 However, the metrics used in their algorithm rely on full connectivity information.
 In addition, a ranking phase is needed in which the most "important" vertex in each cluster is identified, and their method, as stated, is therefore not well suited for the out-of-core setting.
-Nevertheless, Rossignac and Borrel's original clustering algorithm makes use of a uniform grid to partition space, and we will discuss out-of-core methods for uniform clustering first.
+Nevertheless, Rossignac and Borrel's original clustering algorithm is the basis for many of the out-of-core methods discussed below.
+We note that their algorithm makes use of a uniform grid to partition space, and we will discuss out-of-core methods for uniform clustering first.